albelax/StableFluids/README.md

 ![Callgrind](README_IMAGES/Callgrind.png)

-As showed in the image above the most expensive part of the solver was the velocity step ( animVel ), the second most expensive call is the projection, which caluclates the pressure, and it's run two times in the velocity step, so I knew that the pressure was going to be the most important function to speed up on the GPU.
+As showed in the image above the most expensive part of the solver was the velocity step ( animVel ), the second most expensive call is the projection, which calculates the pressure, and it's run two times in the velocity step, so I knew that the pressure was going to be the most important function to speed up on the GPU.

 ### Implementation
-Due to the nature of the project I knew I had to define my own workflow to minimize errors and make sure I was proceeding in the right direction.
+Due to the nature of the project I knew I had to define my own work flow to minimize errors and make sure I was proceeding in the right direction.
 My approach similar to [test driven development](https://en.wikipedia.org/wiki/Test-driven_development), I would write the test before implementing new components, once implemented, tested against the original solver, and made sure the test passed I would benchmark that component.